formkiq/docs.formkiq.com/docs/tutorials/Identity Management/microsoft-entra-id.md

 ![Cognito Allowed Callbacks](./img/entra-id-cognito-hosted-ui-allowed-callback.png)

-Select the
+For the other properties:

-* Azure under the `Identity provider`
+* Choose Azure as the `Identity provider`

 * Set the OAuth grant type to `Authorization code grant`

-* Set te OpenID Connect scopes to: OpenID, Email, Profile
+* Set the OpenID Connect scopes to: OpenID, Email, Profile

 ![Cognito Hosted UI Config](./img/entra-id-cognito-hosted-ui-config.png)

-Once you save the configuration you'll see the `View Hosted UI` button is now enabled.
-This is the link to login to the FormKiQ.
+Once you save the configuration, you'll see the `View Hosted UI` button is now enabled.
+This is the link to login to FormKiQ.

 ## Summary